 Amy also has the background to be able to represent the interests of the rural sector.

-"Being an active partner in our farming business, I've come to truly understand the issues farmers and exporters deal with every day in a way that you have to live to really appreciate."
+"Being a partner in our farming business, I've come to truly understand the issues farmers and exporters deal with every day in a way that you have to live to really appreciate."

-The experience of living in both town and country has given Amy a wealth of experience in the real life struggles of Selwyn people working hard to get ahead.
+The experience of living in both town and country has given Amy a wealth of experience in the reality of life for Selwyn people working hard to get ahead.

 "We have one of the most remarkable countries in the world, abundant with nature's bounty and we must be careful to use that wealth responsibly and on behalf of generations still to come."